 One of the key takeaways from 2017 was investors’ desire to acquire property in areas they identify as safe.
 This is a developing concern as security is threatened by uncertain political change in all corners of the globe.
-Luckily, Portugal and villas in the Algarve consistently meet this need, providing buyers a safe, financially stable high-end resort lifestyle.
+Luckily, the property market in Portugal and villas in the Algarve consistently meet this need, providing buyers a safe, financially stable high-end resort lifestyle.

-We have seen several large resort projects flourish in the past two years as wealthy investors recognise the potential of the area and see how favourably the price of living compares to similar European hotspots.
+We have seen several large resort projects flourish in the past two years as wealthy investors recognise the potential of the property market in Portugal and see how favourably the price of living compares to similar European hotspots.

 It’s not just investors who should be feeling confident about the year ahead, property owners will also continue to see the benefits of 2017 well into the next few years.
 The Algarve represented 50% of Portugal’s real estate profit last year, and remains one of the country’s top three property investment markets, with demand continuing to outstrip supply.